Islandora-Devops/islandora-playbook/forBeginners.md

   2. Download [Ubuntu desktop](https://www.ubuntu.com/download/desktop).
   3. Run Rufus and select Ubuntu boot selection and the correct USB drive.

-#### Step three
+#### Step three: Install Ubuntu as your new OS

-On the Islandora sanbox computer, follow these [instructions](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0), or this summary:
+On the Islandora sandbox computer, follow these [instructions](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0), or this summary:
   1. Insert USB drive into the computer.
   2. Restart the computer.
   3. If the welcome screen for Ubuntu doesn't pop up, restart again, this time holding down F12.